Criminal Justice Careers | What's It Like To Be A Bomb Tech? Part 1

 Ball’s online students ask him a lot of questions about his professional experience as a bomb technician and also about his expertise as arson investigator.

-In an upcoming blog post, Ball will provide answers to many of those questions: about how he got started in his career, the highly specialized training he has received, and his advice for students who like to follow a similar path.
+In What's It Like To Be A Bomb Tech?
+Part 2, Ball provides answers to many of those questions: about how he got started in his career, the highly specialized training he has received, and his advice for students who like to follow a similar path.
+Check it out!